cuauhtlahuac/AdvancedReduxCode/testing/myTestingNotes.md

 ### Finding the best aproach
         //Based in the next code
         expect(div.innerHTML).toContain('Comment Box')
-- In summary, the test must be check one time for any element, in the code above we check two things and it would beeing a mess, because when te app grows, i will be must dificult to check the right information
+- In summary, the test must be check one time for any element, in the code above we check two things and it would beeing a mess, because when te app grows, i will be must dificult to check the right information.
 - We going to install a library created by RBB to do the test a little bit easier because enzyme was created for react.

         npm install --save enzyme enzyme-adapter-react-16(in this seccion write the react version that you have, only the first num)
+- Finding Documentation of ENZYME in (airbnb.io/enzyme)[https://airbnb.io/enzyme/]
 - While the package is installing we can start to create a file inside of src directory, with the name (is important that has to be exactly the name written) setupTests.js inside of this file put the next code below:

         import Enzyme from "enzime";